 But your submission will be professionally edited to meet our editorial standards.
 And you will have the pleasure of seeing it published on Streeter.ca for all to read.
 (And possibly in one of our print editions.)

 We will pay for actual journalism.
-It won’t be much to begin with, but if writing for Streeter turns into a regular gig for you we’ll start increasing the compensation.
-You could end up joining our team of pros.
+And if writing for Streeter turns into a regular gig, you could end up joining our team of pros.

 Where to start